vikingdata/articles/linux/vm/Exposing_ssh_or_ports_in_WSL.md

 wsl --set-default Ubuntu-22.04
 wsl

-  # ot if you didn't set the default
+  # or if you didn't set the default
 wsl --distribution Ubuntu-22.04

   # Once in Linux